teslafunds/go-teslafunds/README.md

 $ bootnode --nodekey=boot.key
 ```

-With the bootnode online, it will display an [`enode` URL](https://github.com/teslafunds/wiki/wiki/enode-url-format)
+With the bootnode online, it will display an [`enode` URL](https://github.com/ethereum/wiki/wiki/enode-url-format)
 that other nodes can use to connect to it and exchange peer information.
 Make sure to replace the
 displayed IP address information (most probably `[::]`) with your externally accessible IP to get the
 actual `enode` URL.

-*Note: You could also use a full fledged Gexp node as a bootnode, but it's the less recommended way.*
+*Note: You could also use a full fledged  node as a bootnode, but it's the less recommended way.*

 #### Starting up your member nodes

 With the bootnode operational and externally reachable (you can try `telnet <ip> <port>` to ensure
-it's indeed reachable), start every subsequent Gexp node pointed to the bootnode for peer discovery
+it's indeed reachable), start every subsequent  node pointed to the bootnode for peer discovery
 via the `--bootnodes` flag.
 It will probably also be desirable to keep the data directory of your
 private network separated, so do also specify a custom `--datadir` flag.